MicrosoftDocs/well-architected/well-architected/operational-excellence/application-instrumentation.md

 ---
-title: Instrument an application
+title: Recommendations for instrumenting an application
-description: Provides information about instrumenting an application as it relates the health modeling and monitoring component of the Operational Excellence pillar.
+description: Learn how to instrument an application as it relates to the health modeling and monitoring component of the Operational Excellence pillar.
 author: claytonsiemens77
 ms.author: csiemens
 ms.date: 11/15/2023